Early modern warfare: Kingdom of Mysore

 The first iron rockets were developed by Tipu Sultan, a Muslim ruler of the South Indian Kingdom of Mysore.
 He successfully used these iron rockets against the larger forces of the British East India Company during the Anglo-Mysore Wars.
 The Mysore rockets of this period were much more advanced than what the British had seen, chiefly because of the use of iron tubes for holding the propellant; this enabled higher thrust and longer range for the missile (up to 2 km range).
 After Tipu's eventual defeat in the Fourth Anglo-Mysore War and the capture of the Mysore iron rockets, they were influential in British rocket development and were soon put into use in the Napoleonic Wars.

+Durrani Empire

+Ahmad Shah Durrani, founder of the Durrani Empire in Central Asia, was the last great Asian conqueror.
+In the later 18th century the Ottomans and Durranis were the sole two most powerful empires of the Muslim World.
+In 1761, his Third Battle of Panipat was the largest number of casualties recorded in a single day in a classic formation battle between two armies.

+It was there that the Durrani-led coalition army with its fast-moving cavalry utilised camel mounted swivel-guns which the enemy cavalry could not withstand.

 Mughal Empire

 Babur, the founder of the Mughal Empire on the Indian subcontinent, employed firearms, gun carts and movable artillery in battle.
 In particular, he used them at the first Battle of Panipat (1526) to defeat the much larger forces of Ibrahim Lodhi, the last ruler of the Delhi Sultanate.
 Other battles he fought using gunpowder weapons include the Battle of Khanwa in 1527 against Rana Sanga, and the Battle of Ghaghra in 1529.

 His descendants also employed gunpowder weapons in their expansion of the Mughal Empire, such as Akbar the Great at the second Battle of Panipat (1556) against Adil Shah Suri and Hemu of the Sur dynasty.
 In 1582, Fathullah Shirazi, a Persian-Indian developed a seventeen-barrelled cannon, fired with a matchlock.